RockyMounts MonoRail Review

 Securing your precious cargo is a concern for many cyclists and RockyMounts has a made a solid effort to provide the user with security features on the MonoRail.

 It comes with a standard threaded hitch pin to attach the rack to your vehicle's receiver.
 The MonoRail also comes with two small hitch pin locks, keyed the same, that attach to the end of the hitch pin to prevent anyone from simply unscrewing it and making away with your entire bike rack.
 One of these hitch pin locks is for the hitch pin itself, the other is for the cable lock system (more on that below).
-Several other racks we tested use this same style of locking hitch pin for security, like the RockyMounts BackStage and the Yakima HoldUp.
-We feel it adds a good level of security to your rack and will definitely deter the majority of would-be rack thieves, though the locks themselves don't feel especially robust.
-There are other slightly more user-friendly locking designs, like that found on the Thule T2 Pro.
-The hitch pin on the T2 Pro employs a tool-free knob with an expanding anti-wobble wedge and a locking system within the knob itself.
-This system is all-in-one, and on one side making it even easier to use.
+Several other racks we tested use this same style of locking hitch pin for security and we feel it adds a good level of security to your rack and will definitely deter the majority of would-be rack thieves.
+The locks themselves don't feel especially robust, however, and can be broken off with a hammer in just seconds.
+The included locks are certainly a good theft deterrent, but not much more than that.

 A cable lock is also included to secure the bikes to the rack.
 The cable is approximately 6.5 feet long and has a cable loop on one end and a metal fitting on the other.
 This cable isn't permanently attached to the rack in any way so it's quite easy to loop it through your bike frames.
 It's long enough to feed it through 2 frames and two wheels, though you can't feed through all 4 wheels if you have 2 bikes on the rack.
 Once you've got the cable configured how you want it, the metal fitting on the end of the cable slides onto the pin at the main pivot of the platform and gets locked on with the 2nd hitch pin lock.
 This lock style is similar to that found on the Kuat Sherpa and we feel it is a good system that seems to add the most security.
-Other racks like the Thule T2 Pro and the Yakima HoldUp have smaller cable locks that are integrated into the clamp arms and are slightly more user-friendly but we don't feel they add as much security.
+It should be noted, however, that this cable lock system is far from theft-proof and is more of a theft deterrent than anything else.
+Anyone looking to truly secure their bikes to this rack would be wise to look into a more robust aftermarket lock.

 The tubing and trays have a durable metal construction, though there is a fair amount of plastic on this rack.
 Similar to racks like the Thule T2 Classic and the Yakima HoldUp, the Monorail has plastic wheel cradles and some clamp arm components.
 The plastic parts used on the Monorail do appear to be highly durable, though plastic tends to break down over time.
 We experienced zero issues, however, with any of this rack's moving parts despite a fair amount of wet spring drives and leaving it on the back of one tester's truck for several weeks on end.